jie17/electronic-gmail/README.md

 # Electronic Gmail

-> A Gmail web client built with Electron for OS X and Windows
+> A Gmail client built with Electron for OS X and Windows

 ## Features

+### OS X Only

 - Shows number of unread emails in Dock.
+- Able to handle mailto url.
+ - You can use [RCDefaultApp](http://www.rubicode.com/Software/RCDefaultApp/) to set Electronic Gmail as your default email application.

+### All Platforms

 - Shows notifications in the notification center when new emails come.
 - Checks new email per ~10 seconds, which is faster than the default frequency of per ~2.5 minutes.
 - Able to zoom in and remember the zoom factor, which is useful for large monitors.